 The Grand Rapids Camera Club was officially organized February 20, 1899 as reported by The Grand Rapids Herald.
 The first meetings were held at Gillett’s photo gallery over Morse’s Department Store located on Monroe at the corner of Spring Street.
-The Grand Rapids Camera Club (GRCC) is the oldest camera club in the United States in continuous and uninterrupted existence.
+The Grand Rapids Camera Club (GRCC) is one of the oldest camera clubs in the United States in continuous and uninterrupted existence.

 Club members held their first exhibition June 22 & 23,1899 at the studio of O.A.
 Gillett.
 Subsequent exhibitions were held at the Grand Rapids Art Gallery, Grand Rapids Public Museum, and the Grand Rapids Ryerson Library.

 The Club continues to display member’s photographic prints at libraries, coffee shops, shopping malls, hotel lobbies and other venues in the area.
 GRCC photographers are recognized throughout the state and around the country for their fine art and creative photography.